mitsuhiko/deser/SERDE.md

 adding new values is a semver hazard.

 This is currently unresolved in deser but it's a space that requires exploration.

+## Mandatory Buffering

+Serde currently requires mandatory internal buffering even to implement features that do not necessarily require it.
+For instance to support flattening with `#[serde(flatten)]` it needs to buffer a part of the stream.

+## Recursion for Serialization and Deserialization

+Serde depends on recursion for serialization as well as deserialization.
+E very level of nesting in your data means more stack usage until eventually you overflow the stack.
+Some formats set a cap on nesting depth to prevent stack overflows and just refuse to deserialize deeply nested data.